 Small Group Walking Tours

 "Courage calls to courage everywhere".
-Encouragement to live well and make something of one's life comes via stories from those who have gone on before us.
+Encouragement to live well comes via stories from those who have gone on before us.

-From Charles I to penitent rioters facing death, the Royal seal thrown into the river, a monk that makes an extra-ordinary sacrifice for his fellow monks and Emily Davison hiding in the Crypt of the Houses of Parliament, there is something here to inspire everyone.
+From a King who faced death well to another who threw the Royal seal into the river as he fled, a monk that makes an extra-ordinary sacrifice for his fellow monks and Emily Davison hiding in the Crypt of the Houses of Parliament, there is something here to inspire everyone.

-Did you know that Downing Street was built by Sir George Downing, a very successful spy who betrayed his former mentor and friends?
+Did you know that Downing Street was built by Sir George a successful spy who betrayed his former mentor ?
 Or that the Society of King Charles the Martyr still lay a wreath on the anniversary of the King's execution?

 Tours can be arranged at times that suit you, please contact us for more details